 Beards have been having a major comeback moment recently- no doubt because shaving is just *too* much effort when we’re not leaving the house anyway.
 Now though, it seems the beard trend is here to stay, and we’re 100% here for it.
 Growing a beard might seem as simple as just foregoing the razor and letting time do its thing, but anyone who’s tried to grow a lush and dense beard, or even a little trying-but-not-trying stubble, will tell you that there are a whole host of issues that can come with it.
 We’re talking itchiness, frizz, dry skin and…Read more

 It’s cold outside, and while an extra layer of facial hair may do little to protect us from the harsh cold of every single day in the UK, a beard does look pretty good.
 Our beard trim bookings increase month-on-month throughout the year, with a hefty lot of barber appointments in December, so we know you’re grooming come chilly season.
 If the ‘growing out’ bit is tricky (and taming unruly hairs is tough), we’ve got advice to help.
 Here’s your guide on how to grow a beard.
 By Rachel SpeddingRead more

 The humble beard.
-Whether it's on your face because you couldn't be bothered to get rid, or it's a well-crafted mound of wondrous hair, it's hard to not love a beard in 2018.
+Whether it's on your face because you couldn't be bothered to get rid, or it's more of a well-crafted labour of love, it's hard to not to be fan.
 When it comes to sculpting, there are a number of styles to choose from (aside from 'letting it do its thing'), so here's five of them.
 The most popular, if you will, ready to present to the barber at your next grooming appointment.
 By Rachel SpeddingRead more